 Grandparent Scam

 The grandparent scam isn’t a new tactic.
-However, there has been a recent increase in fraudsters targeting the elderly in the “grandchild in jail” scam.
+However, there has been a recent increase in fraudsters targeting the elderly by using artificial intelligence (AI) technology.
 Fraudsters continue to improve their strategy, making this scam all the more dangerous for the elderly population.

 How does the Grandparent Scam work?